aboldguess/bid-finder/README.md

 The dashboard includes a small form for defining additional tender sources at runtime.
 Provide a unique key, display label, search URL and base URL.
-Newly added sources appear in the drop-down menu immediately but are not persisted beyond the current process.
+Newly added sources appear in the drop-down menu immediately and are also stored in the SQLite database so they are available after restarting the server.